 This one helps preschoolers learn the key body parts.
 You can also try asking each player to sound out the letters in the word as they draw it; as they get older, ask them to write them down, too (a-r-m).

 This one’s especially great for practicing fine motor skills.
 Draw a grid of dots on a piece of paper (start with 6 up and 6 across—make the grid bigger as your child gets older).
 With everyone using a different color pen, take turns connecting two dots to create a single line.

 When a player completes a square, they place their initial in the middle (if your child isn’t writing yet, they can just fill in their squares with the color pen they’re using).
 The player with the most squares at the end wins!

 Draw a line on a piece of paper—it can be straight, squiggly, long, short, anything you want!
 If your kids are little you can start with simple shapes, like a circle, until they get the hang of it.

 Ask your kiddo to use your scribble to create a picture, incorporating it into the image somehow—watch as their imagination turns your random squiggles into wild scenes and characters!

 Create a grid of squares and list each letter of the alphabet down the left column.
 Across the top row, list different categories like boys’ names, animals, and colors.
-Capture their interest by choosing categories that reflect things they love (in my house it’s Star Wars characters and pizza toppings).
+Capture their interest by choosing categories that reflect things they love.

 Take turns filling the grid with words that fit each category and start with the letter in the left-hand column.
 For example, you might write “cat” for pets that begin with the letter C. No worries if your child isn’t writing yet; this still helps teach letter sounds, so they can tell you their answers while you write them down.